 I have travelled to Mongolia, Zimbabwe and The Gambia to introduce teachers to a better study technology, only to help them and their students.
 I spent eight years helping people do better in life through a local life improvement centre and I have donated many thousands to a charity that also helps the less fortunate.
 Those actions have definitely made me a better person, and each time it allows me a growing feeling of pride in myself.
 I guess the opposite would be just as true.

 In the heart of the night when I was travelling back to base in a roofless truck under the magnificent African sky with my fellow adventurers after we had completed our project to help the teachers, I and my comrades felt wonderful and higher than all those millions of stars that looked down at us.

-Helping some person or animal, or even plant or our planet is the only chance we have individually and as a race.
-This world is filled with misery and suffering, and everyone could use a little help, including you and I, and sometimes a little help, goes a long way to making the world a better place.
+Helping a person, animal or even our planet is the only chance we have individually and as a race.
+This world is filled with misery and suffering, and everyone could use a little help, including you and I. Sometimes a little help, goes a long way to making the world a better place.

 Knowing you have been of real help is the best feeling in the world!

 You’ll see many examples of this in my adventure books, and you always will.
 I always aim to uplift or inspire with my works and I do hope I achieve that.

 Till the next time, I wish you well.